reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

   - `App.js`: the main application component.
   - `index.css`: styles for the complete application
   - `/api`
-    - `client.js`: a small AJAX request client that allows us to make GET and POST requests
+    - `client.js`: a small `fetch` wrapper client that allows us to make HTTP GET and POST requests
     - `server.js`: provides a fake REST API for our data.
 Our app will fetch data from these fake endpoints later.
   - `/exampleAddons`: contains some additional Redux addons that we'll use later in the tutorial to show how things work